rogerpadilla/prouter/README.md

 Router.use(function (req) {
   // This callback will be executed.
 }).use('/about', function () {
-  // Will not enter here since the previous callback did not returned `true`.
+  // Will not enter here since the previous callback ended routing-cycle.
 });

 Router.listen();